Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 Institutionalize Structures & Action Plans

 - Develop a committee, council, or work-group focused on advancing diversity, equity, access, justice, and inclusion in your field and/or most closely aligned department(s).
 Create a webpage or website where information about this group is publicly accessible.
-For example, see the Cornell MBD Diversity Council website for the Molecular Biology and Genetics Diversity Council.

 - Set up the group so they have actual power and influence on policies, structures, and other activities of value and importance to the field or department.